-There is a rich literature on sequential dynamic closest pair algorithms~\cite{supowit1990new,schwarz1994optimal,overmars1981dynamization,overmars1983design,aggarwal1989linear,smid1991maintaining,smid1992maintaining,callahan1995decomposition,bespamyatnikh1998optimal,golin1998randomized}.
-However, none of them have been implemented and none of them are parallel.
-The main contribution of our paper is the design of a theoretically-efficient and practical parallel batch-dynamic data structure for the dynamic closest pair.
-Our solution is inspired by the sequential solution of Golin~\etal~\cite{golin1998randomized}, which takes $O(n)$ space to maintain $O(n)$ points and supports $O(\log n)$ time updates, and is the fastest existing sequential algorithm.
-Our parallel solution takes a batch update of size $m$ and maintains the closest pair in $O(m\log (1+(n+m)/m))$ expected work and $O(\log (n+m)\log^*(n+m))$ depth with high probability (\whp),\footnote{A bound holds \defn{with high probability (\whp)} on an input of size $n$ if it holds with probability at least $1-1/n^c$ for some constant $c>0$.}.
-Compared to the sequential algorithm of Golin~\etal, our algorithm is work-efficient for single updates, and has a better complexity for multiple updates since we process the updates in batches.
-Our data structure is based on efficiently maintaining a sparse partition of the points (a data structure used by Golin~\etal~\cite{golin1998randomized}) in parallel.
-This requires carefully organizing the computation to minimize the work and depth, as well as using a new parallel batch-dynamic binary heap that we design in this paper.
-As far as we know, our heap is the first parallel batch-dynamic binary heap in the literature, and may be of independent interest.
+There is a rich literature on sequential dynamic closest pair algorithms~\cite{overmars1981dynamization,supowit1990new,schwarz1991n,smid1990maintaining,smid1991maintaining,schwarz1994optimal,callahan1995algorithms,kapoor1996new,bespamyatnikh1998optimal,golin1998randomized,agarwal2008kinetic}.
+More details on this related work is provided in~\cite{smid2000handbook} and \full{Appendix~\ref{sec:related}}{the full version of this paper}.
+However, as far as we know, none of the existing dynamic algorithms have been implemented and none of them are parallel.
+The main contribution of our paper is the design of a theoretically-efficient and practical parallel batch-dynamic data structure for dynamic closest pair, along with a comprehensive experimental study showing that it performs well in practice.
+Our solution is inspired by the sequential solution of Golin et al.~\cite{golin1998randomized}, which takes $O(n)$ space to maintain $O(n)$ points and supports $O(\log n)$ time updates, and is the fastest existing sequential algorithm for the $L_t$-metric.
+Our parallel solution takes a batch update of size $m$ and maintains the closest pair in $O(m(1+\log ((n+m)/m)))$ expected work and $O(\log (n+m)\log^*(n+m))$ depth (parallel time) with high probability (\whp).\footnote{Holds with probability at least $1-1/n^c$ for an input of size $n$ and some constant $c>0$.} Compared to the sequential algorithm of Golin et al., our algorithm is work-efficient (i.e., matches the work of the sequential algorithm) for single updates, and has better depth for multiple updates since we process a batch of updates in parallel.
+Our data structure is based on efficiently maintaining a sparse partition of the points (a data structure used by Golin et al.~\cite{golin1998randomized}) in parallel.
+This requires carefully organizing the computation to minimize the work and depth, as well as using a new parallel batch-dynamic binary heap that we design.
+This is the first parallel batch-dynamic binary heap in the literature, and may be of independent interest.